-- Check No Room Def. to display the wall in floor plan and/or 3D views but not create room definition.
-See "Room Definition" on page 158. - Check No Locate to prevent Auto Exterior Dimensions A from locating the wall in floor plan view.
-See "No Locate" on page 132.

-Select the Wall Type assigned to the selected wall from the drop-down list.
-A preview diagram of the selected wall type's layers, as seen in floor plan view, displays below.
+- ate room definition.
+See "Room Definition" on page 156. - Check No Locate to prevent Auto Exterior Dimensions from locating the wall in floor plan view.
+See "No Locate" on page 130. - Select the Wall Type assigned to the selected wall from the drop-down list.
+A preview diagram of the selected wall